louisdiep/2025-recruitment-technical-assessment/frontend/README.md

+# Hi there!
+Please checkout instructions.txt#

 > This question is relevant for **any project with a backend**
 > (Bridges, Chaos, Circles, Clusters, Unielectives, Freerooms, Notangles).

 # DevSoc Subcommittee Recruitment: Frontend
 > **YOU DO NOT NEED TO COMPLETE ALL PARTS.**
 > Complete the parts that you think best reflect your skills (feel free to do any order).

-# Hi there! #
-- Thanks for checking out my technical assessment!
-I've implemented the main task and Stretch Task 1 using HTML, CSS and Javascript :)

 ## Overview and Expectations